Sleep Cycle App: Precise or Placebo?

 Here are a few reasons why:

 1. Rarely does anyone's night resemble the beautiful, textbook-perfect image above.
 In reality, a night's sleep is peppered with brief wakes and arousals, especially in individuals with apnea, insomnia, restless legs, or even just a bed partner who chooses 3 a.m. to relieve themselves before stumbling back into bed.
-More often than not, it looks a little more like the hypnogram at left.

 For most of us, it's easy to fall back to sleep despite these brief arousals, as the hypnogram shows.
 But your phone's motion sensor doesn't know that.